pegasystems/pega-helm-charts/charts/pega/README.md

 ---         | ---           | ---
 `image`   | Set the `pegasearch.image` location to a registry that can access the Pega search Docker image.
 The image is [available on DockerHub](https://hub.docker.com/r/pegasystems/search), and you may choose to mirror it in a private Docker repository. | `pegasystems/search:latest`
 `replicas` | Specify the desired replica count. | `1`
-`minimumMasterNodes` | To prevent data loss, it is vital to configure the minimumMasterNodes setting so that each master-eligible node knows the minimum number of master-eligible nodes that must be visible in order to form a cluster.
-This value should be configured using formula (n/2) + 1 where n is replica count or desired capacity.
-See the ElasticSearch [important setting documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/important-settings.html) for more information. | `1`
+`minimumMasterNodes` | To prevent data loss, you must configure the minimumMasterNodes setting so that each master-eligible node is set to the minimum number of master-eligible nodes that must be visible in order to form a cluster.
+Configure this value using the formula (n/2) + 1 where n is replica count or desired capacity.
+For more information, see the ElasticSearch [important setting documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/important-settings.html) for more information. | `1`
 `podSecurityContext.runAsUser`   | ElasticSearch defaults to UID 1000.
 In some environments where user IDs are restricted, you may configure your own using this parameter. | `1000`
 `set_vm_max_map_count`   | Elasticsearch requires `vm.max_map_count` to be configured to an appropriate value.
 This may be configured manually on your system and if so, you may bypass this privileged init container.
 For more information, see the [ElasticSearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html). | `true`
 `set_data_owner_on_startup`   | Set to true to enable an init container that runs a chown command on the mapped volume at startup to reset the owner of the ES data to the current user.
 This is needed if a random user is used to run the pod, but also requires privileges to change the ownership of files. | `false`